Parry-Parry/LightChain/README.md

 ### Defining a Chain

-A chain is many connected links, crucially they do not have to be sequential.
+A chain is many connected links; crucially, they do not have to be sequential.
 We overload the '>>' operator to link chains sequentially and the '|' operator to branch to multiple links.

 ### Usage